-- 9.41 Schools should maintain oversight of the Formal Progression Review process, either by individual action of the Director for PGRs or by assembling a School Progression Review Panel to meet annually (see 9.42-9.44).
-In either case the below factors should be considered and where this function is fulfilled by the Director for PGRs, a report should be delivered annually to the School PGRC: - (i) Ensuring that the progression criteria are being applied consistently across the School (e.g. by sampling outcomes across Assessor(s); the Panel/Director for PGRs is not normally expected to overturn decisions, but rather to use any findings to inform the advice, guidance and/or training given to Assessors); - (ii) Keep under review the School-level evidence and other requirements, to ensure they remain proportionate and appropriate for addressing the institutional criteria; - (iii) And in the case of a School Progression Review Panel: to provide input outside the annual meeting at the request of the Director for PGRs where a recommendation for a second attempt, downgrade or withdrawal is considered borderline. - 9.42 Where convened, the School Progression Review Panel should include the Director for PGRs plus at least two other senior academic colleagues (e.g. Research Degree Convenors or equivalents).
-The composition of the Panel will be determined by the School.
-Schools may choose to utilise the existing School PGRC mechanism and embed the annual School Progression Review Panel meeting into its annual cycle of business, in which case the Panel should meet under closed business (i.e. not in the presence of any PGR reps).
-Alternatively, Schools may wish to create a sub-group of their School PGRC, or to take an alternative approach.
+- 9.41 Faculties/Schools should maintain oversight of the Formal Progression Review process, either by individual action of the ADRI, or nominee(s), or by assembling a Faculty/School Progression Review Panel to meet annually (see 9.42-9.44).
+In either case the below factors should be considered and where this function is fulfilled by the ADRI, or nominee(s), a report should be delivered annually to the Faculty PGRC: - (i) Ensuring that the progression criteria are being applied consistently across the Faculty/School (e.g. by sampling outcomes across Assessor(s); the Panel/ADRI, or nominee(s), is not normally expected to overturn decisions, but rather to use any findings to inform the advice, guidance and/or training given to Assessors); - (ii) Keep under review the Faculty-/School-level evidence and other requirements, to ensure they remain proportionate and appropriate for addressing the institutional criteria; - (iii) And in the case of a Faculty/School Progression Review Panel: to provide input outside the annual meeting at the request of the ADRI, or nominee(s), where a recommendation for a second attempt, downgrade or withdrawal is considered borderline. - 9.42 Where convened, the Faculty/School Progression Review Panel should include the ADRI, or nominee(s), plus at least two other senior academic colleagues.
+The composition of the Panel will be determined by the Faculty/School.
+Faculties/Schools may choose to utilise the existing Faculty PGRC mechanism and embed the annual Faculty/School Progression Review Panel meeting into its annual cycle of business, in which case the Panel should meet under closed business (i.e. not in the presence of any PGR reps).
+Alternatively, Faculties/Schools may wish to create a sub-group of their Faculty PGRC, or to take an alternative approach.

-- 9.43 Any School Progression Review Panel members who are involved in the supervision of a PGR whose progression is reviewed by the Panel should step out while the case is reviewed. - 9.44 Membership of a School Progression Review Panel does not prevent a member of faculty from subsequently acting as an internal examiner for any PGRs whose outcomes are reviewed by the Panel.
+- 9.43 Any Faculty/School Progression Review Panel members who are involved in the supervision of a PGR whose progression is reviewed by the Panel should step out while the case is reviewed. - 9.44 Membership of a Faculty/School Progression Review Panel does not prevent a member of faculty from subsequently acting as an internal examiner for any PGRs whose outcomes are reviewed by the Panel.